justingreerbbi/Scanner-Monitor/README.md

     python listen.py
     ```

-    **Note**: On your first run with whisper, you will need internet connection.
+    **Note**: On your first run with OpenAI Whisper, you will need internet connection.
 The application will download the model and automatically proceed to scanning, recording and transcribing.

 3. Follow the on-screen instructions.
 For demo purposes, use the stream url "https://broadcastify.cdnstream1.com/13705".